 Charlie Edwards and his brother Sunny Edwards had a massive year in their respective careers in 2018.

-With his boyhood dream complete, Edwards has keen interest in unifying the division.
+With his boyhood dream complete, Edwards has a keen interest in unifying the division.

 “I want to unify the division.
-I would like to fight Moruti Mthalane (IBF champion) next.
-Whether it can happen or not because there’s a rematch clause (with previous opponent and title holder Cristofer Rosales) in place.
+I want to fight Moruti Mthalane (IBF champion) next.
+Whether it can happen or not because there’s a rematch clause (with previous opponent and title-holder Cristofer Rosales) in place.
 Funnier things have been done, though,” Edwards pointed out to World Boxing News in an exclusive interview.

 “There might be another deal.
-I’m sitting down with Eddie next week and we can strategise what’s what.
+I’m sitting down with Eddie next week, and we can strategize what’s what.

-“I would just prepare exactly the same with my coach Grant Smith in the game plan.”
+“I would just prepare the same with my coach Grant Smith in the game plan.”